deepopinion/img2table/README.md

 # img2table

+Notes:
+ - In case you wanna test our DeepOpinion test-cases, use the tests/inttest.py file.
+ - All test cases are simply added to the examples/data/TestCase.odt file (which should be exported as pdf afterwards.)

 `img2table` is a simple, easy to use, table identification and extraction Python Library based on [OpenCV](https://opencv.org/) image processing that supports most common image file formats as well as PDF files.